treban/pimatic-raspbee/README.md

 #### Sensors

-All sensors are represented as a RaspBeeMultiDevice
+All sensors are represented as a `RaspBeeMultiDevice`.
+The device has 3 arrays.
+* associated device IDs
+* support parameter flag
+* configMap

 | supports parameter flag  | Feature                      | Deconz Resource Type
 | ------------------------ | ---------------------------- | ---------------